 - Note: We will stock up on long-term beans in a few weeks.

 - Watch for sales throughout the month.
 If you live in Utah, take advantage of the great prices at grocery case lot sales at some of our local grocery stores.

 - TIP: Always rinse canned beans before using.

 2. Make a Meal Using Beans or Fish

-- Look on Pinterest, Google or in cookbooks for a few recipes your family will enjoy and make a meal using beans or fish.
+- Look on Pinterest, Google or in cookbooks for a few recipes your family will enjoy and make a meal using beans or fish this week.

 - Some ideas are tuna casserole, tuna fish sandwiches, taco soup, burritos or a salad.

 - Save these recipes in a binder or an app like Plan to Eat to help with future menu plans.